CHOOSE THE 2s!™ (561) 222-2222

 Florida’s controversial “Free Kill” law, a unique piece of legislation that has been part of the state’s legal landscape since 1990, is now facing increasing scrutiny and opposition.
 As the only state in the nation with such a law, Florida stands at a crossroads, with the growing momentum for reform aimed at protecting families rather than insulating doctors and insurance companies from liability.

 Enacted to keep medical malpractice premiums low and prevent doctors from leaving the state, the “Free Kill” law stipulates that if a person who is unmarried and does not have children under the age of 25 dies due to medical negligence, their family cannot seek wrongful death claims.
-As GOLDLAW’s Director of Litigation Spencer Kuvin puts it, “The legislature determined if someone passed away and they did not have a spouse or child under the age of 25, that essentially no one can recover if – even if there is negligence.”
+As GOLDLAW’s Director of Personal Injury Litigation Spencer Kuvin puts it, “The legislature determined if someone passed away and they did not have a spouse or child under the age of 25, that essentially no one can recover if – even if there is negligence.”

 The Case for Change